shift7-ch/katta-docs/docs/self-hosting-guide/troubleshooting.md

 ---
-id: troubleshooting
+title: Troubleshooting
-title: FAQ & Troubleshooting
+sidebar_position: 4
-sidebar_position: 3
+description: Common setup pitfalls — CORS on the bucket, CSP on the server, and MinIO OIDC configuration.
 ---

-# FAQ & Troubleshooting
+# Troubleshooting

 Most setup pitfalls in Katta are CORS-related, because the Web Client talks to the S3 endpoint directly from the browser.